 • Measure thin films (200um) to massive slabs and tubes

-• High throughput, testing up to 1000+ parts per hour
+• High throughput available with testing up to 1000+ parts per hour

 • Automation ready